fmaguire/mag_sim_paper/manuscript.md

 This variability might be explained by the fact that there were only 11 AMR genes located on GIs in our reference genomes.
 All 20 of the plasmid-borne AMR genes were assembled, but none were placed into MAG bins.
 We included high-threat MGEs-associated AMR genes such as the KPC and OXA carbapenemases.
-We intended on a systematic review of which AMR genes are more or less likely end up correctly binned, however, MAGs was not able to correctly bin enough AMR genes on plasmids or GIs to allow this.
+We intended on a systematic review of which AMR genes are more or less likely to end up correctly binned, however, MAGs was not able to correctly bin enough AMR genes on plasmids or GIs to allow this.

 Virulence factors showed a similar trend to the AMR genes, with a recovery of ~63% of virulence factors present in the reference genomes.
 There still is a sharp decline in the number of VF detected between assemblies and MAGs and CONCOCT-metaSPAdes again produced the highest binning accuracy.
 A majority (73%-98%) of chromosomally located VF genes were also able to be correctly binned to the right species for the MAGs.
 However, the MAG approach performed much worse in correctly recovering GI located and plasmid located VFs, with <16% of GI VFs (n=809) correctly recovered and none of the plasmid VFs (n=3).
 This drastic reduction in recovery accuracy of mobile elements, especially GIs, is expected.
-Previous studies have found that VFs are disproportionally present on GIs[@doi:10.1371/journal.pone.0008094], which might be the reason why the recovery accuracy was worse compared to AMR genes.
+Previous studies have found that VFs are disproportionately present on GIs[@doi:10.1371/journal.pone.0008094], which might be the reason why the recovery accuracy was worse compared to AMR genes.
-Together, this and the AMR gene results suggests that MAG-based methods might be of limited utility in public health research focused on the transmission and dissemination of AMR genes and VFs.
+Together, this and the AMR gene results suggest that MAG-based methods might be of limited utility in public health research focused on the transmission and dissemination of AMR genes and VFs.

 One potential caveat is that some AMR genes and VFs successfully assembled in the MAGs may no longer be annotated as such due to issues with ORF prediction (see suppl. discussion & Fig. @fig:geneContent).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].